redips/Stack/docs/cookbook/ddd_architecture/basic_operations.md

         new Update(
             provider: BookItemProvider::class, // the provider we have just created
             processor: UpdateBookProcessor::class, // the processor we have just created
-            // formType: CreateBookResourceType::class, // Optional: define a specific form type only for the "update" operation
+            // formType: UpdateBookResourceType::class, // Optional: define a specific form type only for the "update" operation
         ),
     ],
 )]